joshuar/go-hass-agent/docs/development/sensors.md

 ### Units() string

 What units the state should be represented as.
-If you have defined a SensorDeviceClass for this sensor, that will likely dictate the units you should use.
+If you have defined a `SensorDeviceClass` for this sensor, that will likely dictate the units you should use.

 ### Category() string

 This affects how the sensor is displayed in the interface.
-Generally, return "diagnostic" for an entity exposing some configuration parameter or diagnostics of a device or an empty string for anything else.
+Generally, return “diagnostic” for an entity exposing some configuration parameter or diagnostics of a device or an empty string for anything else.

 ### Attributes() interface{}